 Family law courts decide matters based on their perception of “the best interest of the child(ren).”
 Since stability is generally in the children’s interest, especially during a time of upheaval like a divorce, the court prefers to maintain the status quo.
 This can mean identifying a parent who has been the primary caregiver and favoring that person in custody matters, just as the primary bread-winner would take primary responsibility for child support.
 A parent who has been largely absent in the children’s lives has a difficult time suing for joint legal and physical custody during a divorce.

-To speak with the lawyers at Jean M. Mahserjian, Esq., P.C., call us at (518) 383-1182.
+To speak with the lawyers at Jean M. Mahserjian, Esq., P.C., contact us today.
 We will be happy to answer your questions and schedule an initial appointment at our Clifton Park office.
 You can also schedule an appointment by contacting us online.